Alex20-c/Githud_Search/README.md

 *  ng serve for a dev server
 * Navigate to `http://localhost:4200/ The app will automatically reload.

-you can also run tests with ng test

 ## Technologies Used
 * Html5